Water Birch Co-op. Urban living in central Denver.

 - Denver, CO 80218

-Big, beautiful house built in 1900, two blocks from Cheeseman Park in downtown Denver.
+Large, lovely house built in 1900, two blocks from Cheeseman Park in downtown Denver.
 5000 square feet.
 The house was a Buddhist Meditation Center for 20 years before we got it and has lovely, calm vibes.
-We currently have seven people and have room for four more.
+We currently have ten people.

-We are an intentional community sharing dinners, 3 living rooms, 2 new kitchens and a kitchenette, & 5 baths.
+We are an intentional community sharing dinners, 4 living rooms, 2 new kitchens and a new kitchenette, & 5 baths.
 Staple food (organic) is bought together.
 The group is self-regulating as a co-op; it decides together how the house runs.
-There are chores
+There are chores 😉

 PLEASE CHECK OUT COMMUNITY LISTINGS FOR MORE INFO.

-Initial lease for 3-6 months while we and you decide if we are a good fit.
+Initial lease for 3-6 months while we and you decide if we are a good fit for each other.
 Deposit in the amount of one months rent is required prior to move in.
 We do background checks on all members.

-Shared food is $125 per month per person; it is a pass-through cost divided evenly among residents; it does NOT include meat or alternative protein nor any alcohol.
+Shared food is $135 per month per person; it is a pass-through cost divided evenly among residents; it does not include meat or alternative protein nor any alcohol.
+We will not be surprised if that needs to go up some soon ($10 or 15).

-We have two dogs and three cats in the house that seems like a sufficient quantity of furry friends for now.
+We have three dogs and three cats in the house.
+That seems like a sufficient quantity of furry friends.

 Our community intentions include: